×

 Cost Effective

-Compared to proprietary RISC (Reduced Instruction Set Architecture)- based architecture, x86-based systems are more cost-effective, making them a preferable option.
+Compared to proprietary RISC (Reduced Instruction Set Architecture)– based architecture, x86-based systems are more cost-effective, making them a preferable option for Solaris SPARC to x86 migration projects.

 Industry Support